skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/50.png

 That basically says, assign medical provider #1 to Child #1.
+You are authorizing Medical Provider #1 to be able to add immunizations to Child #1

 5. **Click Submit** once you have the ID Numbers you want

 6. Once you submit the transaction, it will take you to the Historian.
 Now is a good time to tell you about the Historian.
-The Historian is the sequence of transactions or addition or removal of participants or assets.
+The Historian is a specialised registry which records successful transactions, including the participants and identities that submitted them.
 I didn’t tell you to look at the Historian when you were creating the Participants, but the Historian kept track of when and what type of participant or asset you created.
 You can scroll to the bottom to view the first transaction you created, which should be the Medical Provider you created.
 You can see by clicking on view record.

 .. image:: Images/51.png

-7. Back to our transaction, **click on the Childform** on the left.
+7. Back to our auhtorized member transaction, **click on the Childform** on the left.
 Find the child you assigned a Medical Provider to. **Click on Show All** to view the entire asset of that child.
-Notice the medical provider you assigned it to?
+Notice the medical provider you assigned to the child

 .. image:: Images/52.png